aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 ```

 !!!
 Note
-    Scope JSON may contain custom properties.
+    The scope JSON may contain custom properties.

 There are three (3) types of scopes in UMA:

-1. `internal`: the scope is hosted within oxAuth in Gluu Server CE
+1. `internal`: the scope is hosted within the Gluu Server;
-2. `external`: the scope is hosted in a different server
+2. `external`: the scope is hosted in a different server;
-3. `external_auto`: the scope is hosted in a different server, but it is added to Gluu Server CE during the resource registration
+3. `external_auto`: the scope is hosted in a different server, but it is added to the Gluu Server during the resource registration.

-There is no URI for an internal scope because it sits within oxAuth in the Gluu Server.
-The UMA URL is represented in the format
+There is no URI for an internal scope because it sits within the Gluu Server.
+In this case, the UMA URL is represented in the following format:

 ```
 UMA URL=uma_scopes_endpoint+"/"+oxId;